 He decided to pursue this profession fulltime, sharpening his skills at London's The Blue Bar at The Berkeley, the now-defunct 7 Tales at Sosharu, and the legendary American Bar at The Savoy, before moving to Singapore to take on this “amazing opportunity”.

-In between sips of clever cocktails and bar bites, we chatted about his newfound love for Asian ingredients and his plans are for Mo Bar.
+In between sips of clever cocktails and bar bites, we chatted about his newfound love for Asian ingredients and his plans for Mo Bar.

 Is there something in the water in Italy that helps produces great bartenders?

 Michele Mariotti (MM) Italy is a welcoming nation, we love chatting and, more importantly, sharing a meal or a drink.
 That’s why I think hospitality is in our blood—it comes from the heart, otherwise, it’s not genuine.